Skip to content

 projectURLFull GitHub project URL (e.g., https://github.com/orgs/myorg/projects/73).
 Required in every agent output message.

-bodyMarkdownStatus update content with campaign summary, findings, and next steps
+bodyMarkdownStatus update content with summary, findings, and next steps

 FieldTypeDefaultDescription